• Skip to primary navigation

 Instructions

-• Roll Ups: Slice zucchini 1/16" thick on a mandoline.
+• Slice zucchini 1/16" thick lengthwise on a mandoline.
 Lay sliced zucchini on a cutting board that is covered with a kitchen towel or paper towels.
-Sprinkle each slice with salt.
+Lightly sprinkle each slice with salt.
 Let sit for 15 minutes or until the zucchini starts to sweat, where water is drawn to the surface.
 Pat each zucchini slice off.

 • Spread about ½ cup marinara sauce on a baking dish (mine was 7 ½" x 9 ½").